 رياسة تَامَّةٌ ، وَزَعامَةٌ عَامَّةَ ، تَتَعَلَّقُ بِالْخَاصَّةِ وَالْعَامَّةِ فِي مُهِمَّاتِ الدِّينِ وَالدّنيا مُهِمَّتُهَا حِفْظِ الْحَوْزَةِ ، وَرِعايَةُ الرَّعِيَّةِ ، وَإقامَةُ الدَّعْوَةِ بِالْحُجَّةِ وَالسَّيْفُ وكفُ الْحَيْفِ وَالْخَيْفَ ، وَالْاِنْتِصَافُ لِلْمَظْلُومِينَ مِنَ الظّالِمِينَ ، وَاِسْتيفاءُ الْحُقوقِ مِنَ الْمُمْتَنِعِينَ وإيفاؤها عَلَى الْمُسْتَحِقِّينَ .

-The Imamah is a perfect authority and general leadership over the people, commons as well as notables, in all important religious and worldly affairs; the purpose of which is to defense of territory [of Dar al-Islam], looking after the interests of the community, establishing Islamic da'wah by providing evidence and even by using force (if necessary), denouncing the deviation, abstaining from inequity and oppression, providing help and support to the oppressed against transgressors and recovering the dues from those who refuse to be paid to those who were deprived of their rights.
+The Imamah is an authority and general leadership over the people, commons as well as notables, in all important religious and worldly affairs; the purpose of which is to defense of territory [of Dar al-Islam], looking after the interests of the community, establishing Islamic da'wah by providing evidence and even by using force (if necessary), denouncing the deviation, abstaining from inequity and oppression, providing help and support to the oppressed against transgressors and recovering the dues from those who refuse to be paid to those who were deprived of their rights.
 (Ghiyath al-Umam fi iltiyath al-Zulam, p.
 22)

 الْإمَامَةُ عِنْدَ الْمُتَكَلِّمِينَ: هِي خِلاَفَةُ الرَّسُولِ عَلَيه السّلامَ فِي إقامَةِ الدِّينِ وَحِفْظُ حَوْزَةِ الْإِسْلامِ بِحَيْثٌ يَجِبُ اِتِّبَاعُهُ عَلَى كَافَّةِ الْأُمَّةِ .